EducloudHQ/rest_with_sam_python/content/setup/build_and_deploy.md

 The `sam build` command will build the source of your application.

+The SAM CLI installs dependencies defined in `hello_world/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

 The `sam deploy --guided` command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.